-These results are expanded upon by analyzing heterogeneous effects of carbon pledge content.

 4.2 Heterogenous Carbon Pledge Variation on Average Stock Price

 I delve deeper into 4 important elements of carbon pledges: the use of carbon credits, interim pledge targets, complete-by dates, and accountability deliverables.
 For each of these experiments, I analyze the impact that these variables have on my staggered DiD result.